Titanis (mythology)

 In Greek mythology, Titanis (Τιτανίς) is an obscure figure who is connected to Artemis, the goddess of the hunt.
 Her existence and myth is only attested in Euripides, an Athenian playwright of the fifth century BC.
+Titanis' story seems to be an amalgamation of the myths of Callisto and Taygete, two virgins connected to Artemis.

 Family

 The only thing known about her family is a father named Merops.
+That Merops might have been identical with Merops the king of Kos, an island in the southeastern Aegean Sea.